henrahmagix/henrahmagix.github.io/_posts/2020-11-21-pretty-and-random-animated-blog-post-images.md

 I've also duplicated each set and removed the `linear-gradient` stops (positions) to get a smooth gradient instead of a hard angle line, and I think those look nice too!
 But then the motion animation, that transitions `background-position-x`, still shows a hard vertical line, so I'm not so sure about using the soft ones 🤔

 What do you think?
 Blurred or not blurred?
-Let me know with the "Reply" link(s) in the footer 🤗
+Let me know with the "Reply" link(s) at the bottom 🤗

 <ul class="list-reset side-by-side examples light">
   {% for i in (0..11) %}